mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 listener at runtime stops it from accepting new connections but it will still be bound to the listening socket.
 This means that new listeners cannot be created to replace destroyed listeners without restarting MaxScale.

+### destroy service

+`Usage: destroy service <name>`

+The service must be unlinked from all servers and filters.
+All listeners for the service must be destroyed before the service itself can be destroyed.

+### destroy filter

+`Usage: destroy filter <name>`

+The filter must not be used by any service when it is destroyed.

 ### destroy user